jysr0/dwm/README.md

 # dwm-6.6 build
 ![](dwm-6.6.png)
 ## INSTALATION
-1. make sure `xorg-xinit' is installed, if not, install it based on your distro's package manager.
+1. make sure xorg-xinit and dmenu are installed.
-2. append `exec startx dwm' at end of your bash_profile.
+2. append "exec startx dwm" (without double quotes) at end of your (bash_profile or xprofile).
-3. clone the repo, (git clone https://github.com/jysr0/dwm-6.6 && cd dwm-6.6).
+3. git clone https://github.com/jysr0/dwm-6.6 && cd dwm-6.6
-4. IMPORTANT: install dmenu (sudo pacman -S dmenu), or you'll get stuck.
-5. sudo make clean install
+4. sudo make clean install && reboot
-6. reboot
-7. (win + r) to run a program, (win + shift + q) to quit dwm.
+5. (win + r) to run a program, (win + shift + q) to quit dwm.
 ### dwmblocks-async
 Install and configure [dwmblocks-async](https://github.com/UtkarshVerma/dwmblocks-async) with some scripts, and that's it.
 If some issues happen with the clicking see [issues](https://github.com/UtkarshVerma/dwmblocks-async/issues).